Thee Beginning of the End:

 It would have discovered that the greatest products of human intelligence– the wonderful words that it and its cortical siblings had given to religion, philosophy and governments– had always been twisted by body into selfish strategies.

-All the brain’s idealistic language had been little more than a verbal smokescreen, lulling the selfish, masticating, wheezing, defecating, death-fearing Body with a metaphysical doublespeak as ancient as the invention of the clause.
+All the brain’s idealistic language had been little more than a verbal smokescreen, lulling the selfish, masticating, death-fearing Body with a metaphysical doublespeak as ancient as the invention of the clause.

-For the first time, the gulf between rhetoric and praxis could have become shockingly clear, and could have been traced in various, ongoing permutations down through the millennia.
-Troubling questions would have arisen; questions that would have struck at the docility mechanism, and would have urged–like a speech of Tiberius Gracchus uttered in the Imperial forum–the awakening of the oppressed; the awakening of those many who had labored for so few and for so long.
+For the first time, the gulf between rhetoric and praxis could have become shockingly clear.
+Troubling questions would have arisen; questions that would have struck at the docility mechanism, and would have urged–like a speech of Tiberius Gracchus in the forum–that awakening of the oppressed: those many who had labored for so few and for so long.

 The worm had turned.